charlyalizadeh/UserToSharedMail/README.md

 ## Description

-Transfere the personnal mailbox of a deleted user to a shared mailbox.
+Transfere the personal mailbox of a deleted user to a shared mailbox.
 The default behavior of Microsoft is to delete the shared mailbox linked to a user if the user is deleted.
 This scripts allows the shared mailbox to stay active even after the user is deleted.
 NOTE: the user must have been deleted in the last 30 days, during this time he is in a softdeleted state.
 After that the user no longer exists.